 - Practice setting and reaching goals you have set.
 Trusted adults can help you learn to set goals that are attainable and help you reach them.

 - Consider taking interest and skills assessments to help you decide possible career choices.
 There are many such assessments found online.
 These assessments usually ask you about your interests, skills and hobbies.
 Do you like to write?
 Do you like to work on appliances, cars, or other type of machinery?
 Do you have musical talents and like to attend concerts?
 Do you have a knack for selling things?
 Would you rather work indoors or outdoors?
 Are you an animal lover?
-Is building things your hobby?
+Is building things your hobby such as with legos?
 Are you specific or organized?
 Answering these questions will help give you an idea on what career to consider for the future.

 - Be a volunteer to your community.
 Volunteerism shows that you are interested in something other than academics.
 They generally make you a more rounded student, as well.